17 April 2025

 On 23 December 2024 the National Institute for Health and Care Excellence (NICE) published the Technology Appraisal in relation to tirzepatide (Mounjaro™) which is a new drug for managing obesity.

-This medication will not be available in Bedfordshire, Luton and Milton Keynes for several months, as we work through a process and undertake clinical steps before for this is available for patients on prescription.
+This medication is now available in Bedfordshire, Luton and Milton Keynes for certain groups of people with higher levels of obesity and at least four co-morbidities (other conditions).
+The medication is currently only available through our specialist weight management clinics, as we work through a process and undertake clinical steps before for this is available for patients on prescription.

-Initially, tirzepatide will only be available in specialist weight management services whilst Integrated Care Boards (ICB) await further national guidance.
-In the short term this medication will not be available from GP practices.
-NICE have indicated in the guidance that it could take up to 12 years to make it fully available to the eligible population.
+In the short term this medication will not be available from GP practices, NICE have indicated in the guidance that it could take up to 12 years to make it fully available to the eligible population.

 Please see the FAQs below, which provide more information on what this means for Bedfordshire, Luton and Milton Keynes residents.